wiretakes/futurimo/README.md

 # futurimo

-## You can check tuts.py for quick 'futurimo' tutorial.
+## Welcome to the dev branch.

+This is the branch that you can commit. 'master' branch will be the stable version and 'dev' branch will be used for open commits.

+##

 Futu is an extended customized function database, and Rimo is a custom shell that can be used in various situations.